Improved invariant polytope algorithm and applications: Modified invariant polytope algorithm

-This is clearly impossible.
-Since there are no admissible balancing factors for $h=10$, there are no admissible balancing factors for $h>10$~\cite[Section 3]{GP16}.
+This is clearly impossible since $2.0\times 0.8>1$.
+Because there are no admissible balancing factors for $h=10$, there are no admissible balancing factors for $h>10$~\cite[Section 3]{GP16}.

-Since $E_1E_2$ is a dominant s.m.p., algorithm~\ref{alg_modinvpoly} terminates if it is started only with that candidate, and thus there exist balancing factors such that the algorithm terminates when started with $E_2E_1$ and $E_1$, e.g.\ $\alpha_1=1$, $\alpha_2=1/2$. \end{example}
+Since $E_1E_2$ is a dominant s.m.p., the modified invariant polytope algorithm~\ref{alg_modinvpoly} terminates if it is started only with that candidate, and thus, there exist balancing factors such that the the modified invariant polytope algorithm terminates when started with $E_2E_1$ and $E_1$, e.g.\ $\alpha_1=1$, $\alpha_2\simeq 0.95$ as given by our new method.